 - Ponyboy Bartender Throwdown Judge 2018

 - Philbrook MIX Cocktail Judge 2018 (Judged with David Wondrich)

 - Hosted Q&A Panel with Robert Simonson, regarding the release of his book, The Martini

 - Philbrook MIX Cocktail Judge 2021 (Judged with Jen Choi)

 - Philbrook MIX Cocktail Judge 2022 (Judged with Camper English)

 That describes what the site is about, but what about me as a person?

-I write for both print and web publications.
+I have experience writing for both print and web publications.
 I was a finalist in the 2017 Mahón Gin Cocktail Competition.
 I’ve judged cocktail competitions alongside David Wondrich, Paul Clarke (Imbibe Magazine), and interviewed Noah Rothbaum (The Daily Beast) – I won’t get into having a few too many pours of rum with Ed Hamilton (Ministry of Rum).
 I’ve also interviewed New York Times cocktail writer and 2019 Best Cocktail and Spirits Writer, Robert Simonson.

 Those interviews can be found below.